-We like to experiment in the kitchen, and when my husband and kids mentioned that a nice beef pot roast would be good, in this cold, wet, blizardy, below-zero weather, I thought it would be a good time for me to try something I’d been thinking about for quite a while.
+We like to experiment in the kitchen, and we thought that a nice beef pot roast would be good, in this cold, wet, blizzardy, below-zero weather.

 1 frozen beef roast, about three pounds